-Unless specified otherwise in a monitoring order, public water systems must submit water quality data for turbidity, total organic carbon, and total suspended solids collected within 12 hours of the microplastics sample. water systems are highly encouraged to collect samples in parallel using these surrogate monitoring methods if possible.
+Unless specified otherwise in a monitoring order, public water systems must submit water quality data for required surrogates and standard water quality monitoring parameters in Attachment B, including temperature, turbidity, total organic carbon, total dissolved solids, and total suspended solids collected during the same day of the microplastics sample at the same location.
+Water flow rate entering the treatment plant shall also be reported.
+Public water systems are encouraged to either collect samples in parallel using these surrogate monitoring methods (if possible) or collect and report these surrogate parameters at the start and finish of sample collection.
+Regardless of how surrogate parameters are collected, public water systems shall identify how such samples were collected.
+Public water systems are encouraged (but are not required) to report surrogate data from additional techniques listed in Attachment B.

+Unless specified otherwise in a monitoring order, public water systems are not required to collect replicate samples for analysis of microplastics.
+Laboratory analytical variability shall be assessed through the use of laboratory fortified reagent blanks as specified in Attachment C and Attachment D.

+All blank contamination and root cause, if known, shall be reported to the State Water Board through the manner specified in the monitoring orders.

+Raw data shall be uploaded without blank correction alongside quality control and quality assurance data, or as specified in the analytical methods required for use.

-Due to the known relatively low occurrence of microplastics in groundwaters, monitoring orders will be directed primarily for surface waters and/or groundwater systems under the direct influence of surface water.
+Due to the known relatively low occurrence of microplastics in groundwaters used as drinking water sources, monitoring orders will be directed primarily for surface waters used as drinking water sources.

-Unless stated otherwise in monitoring orders, samples must be collected on a quarterly basis to assess the temporal variability of microplastics.
+Unless stated otherwise in monitoring orders, samples shall be collected twice between October – April (rainy season) and twice during May – September (dry season) of each year to determine the relative influence of rain and stormwater influence as well as atmospheric deposition.
+Accordingly, for each sampling location a minimum of eight (8) samples will be analyzed over the two-year period.

-Except as provided in subsection (5.2.1.11), Analyses required pursuant to this Policy shall be performed by laboratories certified by the State Water Board to perform such analyses pursuant to article 3, commencing with section 100825, of Chapter 4 of Part 1 of Division 101, Health and Safety Code.
+Analyses required pursuant to this Policy Handbook shall be performed by laboratories accredited by the State Water Board to perform such analyses pursuant to Health and Safety Code, division 101, part 1, chapter 4, article 3, commencing with section 100825.

 Sample collection shall be performed by personnel trained to perform such sample collections and/or tests by: